jon-jc/ml-tradingbot/README.md

-# TraderBot: Sentiment-Based Algorithmic Trading System
+# Sentiment-Based Algorithmic Trading System

 Welcome to TraderBot, a machine learning-driven trading bot that uses live news sentiment to influence trading decisions.
 Below is the complete setup guide, including the use of a `.env` file for securely managing environment variables.